bimbomuri/DogBreedClassifier/README.md

 dog_app.pdf: A copy of dog_app.ipynb in pdf format.

-Haarcascades folder: Xml file for use with the OpenCv face detector class.
+dogbreedclassifier.zip:zip file for containing the dataset.

 Various images: Images in jpg and jpeg format used to test the algorithm's predictions.